How Furniture Affects Vacation Rental Bookings

 Amenity photos: one picture closes the booking

 Families often book on the bunk-room photo alone.
 Group trips book on the game room.
 Wedding parties book on outdoor seating capacity.
 A stock bunk in a plain kids' room loses to a themed bunk with real millwork.
 A garage with one pool table loses to arcade plus lounge.
 The filter gets you seen; the amenity photo gets you booked.
+We've watched two identical Storey Lake floor plans split noticeably in occupancy over exactly one photo — the themed bunk close-up, with nothing else different in the listing.

 Reviews: what keeps you ranking after launch